 1. López-Ruiz, Carolina.
 Gods, Heroes, and Monsters.
 2nd edition.
 Oxford University Press (2018, New York) Section 4.2, pg 301.

 4. Full Disclosure: I am not being financially compensated for the use of my image on this book, nor for this review.
-I’m very happy to share ;^)
+I’m very happy to receive published credit for my work and delighted to share ;^)